Fractional executive vs advisor

 Hire a vetted fractional executive.

-Post a private mandate on RecruitFractional and receive a vetted shortlist of C-suite and VP-level operators within 72 hours.
+Post a private mandate on RecruitFractional and receive a shortlist of reference-verified C-suite and VP-level operators within 72 hours.
+Start with a paid 30-day trial.

 FAQs